Chiefbark/AEM-Docs/1_maven_project/Readme.md

 Here there are many folders which are not interesting for now.
 We just want to know which are `components` and `clientlibs`.

-- **components**: stores all the components you have created, and some that comes already made
+- **components** Stores all the components you have created, and some that comes already made
-- **clientlibs**: stores all the css & js files associated to each component
+- **clientlibs** Stores all the css & js files associated to each component

 ## Push a project to AEM server instance